 Is there a plan to interlink the Tapi and Narmada rivers – especially the Ukai Dam and Sardar Sarovar Dam – on priority as the water in Ukai dam is very inadequate to meet the full demand for irrigation water in South Gujarat and for the existing hydro-el

 Yes, the studies have been carried out by NWDA to interlink the west flowing rivers north of Mumbai and South of Tapi.
 One such link under this component is Par-Tapi-Narmada link.
 This link although passing through Ukai reservoir but does not envisage diverting any amount of water of Tapi basin.
 Similarly the link canal crosses the river Narmada, but no water of Narmada is proposed to be diverted in this link.

 It is also believed that Maharashtra is not going to get anything out of this Project and it will completely bypass the State.

 This is a misconception.
 The links of interest to Maharashtra are Par-Tapi-Narmada and Damanganga-Pinjal (Mumbai drinking water supply); the scope will further be reviewed to see as to how best the interest of the State could be accommodated.

 Have you studied the river network in Europe in general and Germany in particular?

-The water management policies and programmes are adopted by every country suiting to their needs and requirements.
+The water management policies and programs are adopted by every country suiting to their needs and requirements.
 The climate of Europe/Germany is temperate with uniform rainfall occurring several times a year.
 Thus water storage is not a necessity in such regions.
-In India, rainfall is concentrated only during the monsoon months – storages are necessary.
+In India, rainfall is concentrated only during the monsoon months – storage are necessary.
 Also that chronically water deficit basins having non-perennial water sources need to be supplemented by water supplies from outside.
 Thus the needs for inter basin water transfer.